 The Higher Education Emergency Relief Fund II (HEERF II) is authorized by the Coronavirus Response and Relief Supplemental Appropriations Act (CRRSAA).
 For more information, visit the Department of Higher Education website.

-The CRRSAA Act gives HTC discretion with guidance from the Minnesota State System Office on how to allocate CRRSAA emergency funding to students.
+The CRRSAA Act gives Hennepin Tech discretion with guidance from the Minnesota State System Office on how to allocate CRRSAA emergency funding to students.
 Emergency student grants can be used to cover student expenses related to the disruption of campus operations due to coronavirus.
 These eligible expenses include the students cost of attendance or for emergency costs that arise due to Coronavirus, such as, tuition, food, housing, health care (including mental health care), or child care.

 Students not eligible include concurrent high school students, postsecondary enrollment option students (PSEO), students who have their tuition paid by a third party, or those whose tuition is covered by a tuition waiver.